 The Play’s the Thing UK aims to cover a wide range of performance genres and styles, with a focus on small-scale and fringe theatre.
 This is the lifeblood of UK theatre and performing arts, but it is also the work least likely to receive newspaper reviews.
 The Play’s the Thing UK wants to provide small and emerging companies with the coverage they need and deserve, and publish those reviews alongside those of larger companies and venues.

 Reviewing Policy & Disclaimer: The Play’s the Thing UK is happy to accept press tickets to review your production, but complimentary tickets do not guarantee a complimentary review.
-We write unbiased, informed reviews that offer constructive feedback to the production team and thoughts to potential audiences.
+We write unbiased, informed reviews that offer a critical evaluation of the production and thoughts to potential audiences.

 The Play’s the Thing UK schedules on a first-come, first serve basis.
 Founding editor Laura Kressly sees as much as she can, and anything she is unable to see will be passed to a team of guest critics.

-Contact for press releases: shakespearean [at] gmail [dot] com.
-Please aim for a month’s lead time on invitations, though we may be able to cover shows at a shorter notice.
+Contact for press releases: hello [at] theplaysthethinguk [dot] com.
+Please aim for at least a month’s lead time on invitations, though we may be able to cover shows at a shorter notice.

-I have been writing reviews for Remotegoat and everything theatre since 2013 and founded The Play’s the Thing UK in February of 2015.
-I am also an Offies assessor and co-founder of the Network of Independent Critics.
+I started writing reviews for Remotegoat and everything theatre since 2013 and founded The Play’s the Thing UK in February of 2015.
+I am also an Offies super-assessor and co-founder of the Network of Independent Critics.
 I am particularly interested in Shakespeare and classical theatre, socio-political adaptations and deconstructions of classical work, and text-based new writing.
-I actively champion work that addresses the need for diversity in theatre.
+I actively champion work that addresses the need for representation in theatre.

 Do you value my writing?
 The Play’s The Thing UK is completely unfunded.
 Whilst donations are never expected, they are hugely appreciated and will allow more time to be spent reviewing theatre productions of all sizes.
 Click her to sponsor me on patreon.